 - 1. This is the supported length because of internal clearance. - 2.
-This is the size of the rear panel opening. - 3.
-Network Communications Services Interface protocol - 4.
-Slot 1 can operate when the server is in standby power mode. - 5.
-Slot 2 is not available in single-CPU configurations.
+This is the size of the rear panel opening.

+- 3. Network Communications Services Interface protocol - 4.
+Slot 2 can operate when the server is in standby power mode. - 5.
+Slot 4 is not available in single-CPU configurations. - 6.
+Slot 5 is not available in single-CPU configurations.